 A migration job starts for the VM.
 Track the job in Azure notifications.

 After the job finishes, you can view and manage the VM from the Virtual Machines page.

-Complete the migration > > - After the migration is done, right-click the VM > Stop migration.
-This > stops replication for the on-premises machine, and cleans up replication > state information for the VM. > - Install the Azure VM Windows or Linux agent on the migrated machines.
+Complete the migration

+- After the migration is done, right-click the VM > Stop migration.
+This does the following:

+- Install the Azure VM Windows or Linux agent on the migrated machines.

 - Perform any post-migration app tweaks, such as updating database connection strings, and web server configurations.

 - Perform final application and migration acceptance testing on the migrated application now running in Azure.